masterdesky/ELTE-mod-comp-1-2021/homeworks/hw_2/README.md

-# First homework
+# Second homework

-In this homework we had to implement the Newton-Raphson method, which could be used to find the roots of real-valued functions.
+In this homework we had to implement a custom vector class with operator overloading and custom methods.